 Barossa Project Overview

-After a commissioning stage where all the systems are tested, operations will start in about 2023.
+After a commissioning stage where all the systems are tested, operations would start.

 In March 2018, the Governments of Timor-Leste and Australia signed a new treaty which established new maritime boundaries for the Timor Sea.
 When the treaty enters into force, the Bayu-Undan gas field will be entirely within Timor-Leste waters.
 The above map illustrates the new maritime boundaries.